javiabellan/machine-learning/reference/readme.md

 ## Unsupervised learning

 It is **description**.
-So it's about looking at **unlabeled data** and detect its structure just by observing at the data samples and the realtion between them.
+So it's about looking at **unlabeled data** and detect its structure just by observing the data samples and the realtion between them.

  * [Clustering](https://github.com/javiabellan/machine-learning/tree/master/reference/models/clustering)